andrewjong/SwapNet/README.md

 The images under

 ## Deep Fashion
 The dataset cited in the original paper is [DeepFashion: In-shop Clothes Retrieval](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/InShopRetrieval.html).
-Only the images are needed for this repository.
-Once downloaded, move the image files under `data/deep_fashion/texture`.
+If you plan to preprocess the images yourself, download the images zip and move the image files under `data/deep_fashion/texture`.

+Alternatively, I've preprocessed the Deep Fashion image dataset already.
+The full preprocessed dataset can be downloaded here: https://drive.google.com/open?id=1oGE23DCy06zu1cLdzBc4siFPyg4CQrsj.
+If you want to use your own dataset, please follow the preprocessing instructions below while substituting "deep_fashion" for the name of your dataset.

 ## (Optional) Create Your Own Dataset
 If you'd like to take your own pictures, move the data into `data/YOUR_DATASET/texture`.

 # Preprocessing
 The images must be preprocessed into BODY and CLOTH segmentation representations.
 These will be input for training and inference.

-I've preprocessed the Deep Fashion image dataset already.
-This can be downloaded here: https://drive.google.com/open?id=1oGE23DCy06zu1cLdzBc4siFPyg4CQrsj.
-If you want to use your own dataset, please follow the instructions below while substituting "deep_fashion" for the name of your dataset.

 ## Body Preprocessing
 The original paper cited [Unite the People](https://github.com/classner/up) (UP) to obtain body segmentations; however, I ran into trouble installing Caffe to make UP work (probably due to its age).